cbl-dart/cbl-dart/docs/docs/usage-examples.md

 opened.
 Otherwise a new database will be created.

-When you are done with the database, you should close it by calling `Database.close`.
+When you are done with the database, you should close it by calling `api|Database.close`.
 This will free up any resources used by the database, as well as remove change listeners, close change streams and close associated replicators.

 ## Create a document

-The default constructor of [`MutableDocument`][mutabledocument] creates a document with a randomly generated id and optionally initializes it with some
+The default constructor of `api|MutableDocument` creates a document with a randomly generated id and optionally initializes it with some properties:
-properties:

 ```dart
 final doc = MutableDocument({